Notes on what's coming in Scala 3.

 : Emit warning and location for migration issues from Scala 2.-rewrite

-: Attempt to fix code automatically.export
+: Attempt to fix code automatically.-indent

 A

-(and tuple operations)null
+(and tuple operations). - Explicit

-s: def callJava(...): String | Null
+s:def callJavaMethod(...): String | Null

 @main

-methods: instead of object Foo { def main():Unit = ??? }
+methods that can replaceobject Foo { def main(args: Array[String]):Unit = ??? }